 While it seems that bone broth is the answer to everything these days, it can certainly help tame those hangover woes.

 This nutrient-dense broth is packed with all of the electrolytes, vitamins, and minerals that your post-party body needs.
-The electrolytes found in bone broth (magnesium, potassium, and calcium) are great at replacing the sodium and potassium that is lost from drinking alcohol.
+The electrolytes found in bone broth (magnesium, potassium, and calcium) are great at replacing the sodium and potassium that is

 For a morning beverage on-the-go that’s also packed with enough substance to call itself breakfast, make yourself a simple breakfast smoothie.

 Consider this vitamin-packed tomato smoothie if you’re not feeling your best self.